torrmal/shtff/README.md

 GPL-3.0 with attribution required.

-Any modification or publication must credit **Jorge Torres**, because his ego runs on recognition and instant ramen, and both are non-negotiable.
+Any modification or publication must credit **JT**, because his ego runs on recognition and instant ramen, and both are non-negotiable.

 ---